reybos/telegram_bot-shopping_list/README.md

 - The bot is only available in personal correspondence due to the implementation features.
 - Supports two languages: Russian and English, with the ability to change the command.
 - A user can send a request to another user to join a group and maintain a single list.
+If the user to whom the request was sent already belongs to another group, then show an error about the inability to join one group
+- The application for joining a group is valid for 3 days, after that it goes bad and is deleted
 - Confirmation from the list owner is required to join the group.
 - The user who accepted the request is considered the owner of the group
 - In the future, it is planned to add the ability to remove users from the group and block connection requests.